dvmarinoff/Flux/README.md

 - Saris M2

 - Wahoo Kickr Core
+- Wahoo Kickr (using custom solution, but support for FTMS is expected to land with firmware update 1st week of Feb 2021)
 <!-- - Wahoo Snap  -->

 List of major trainers without FTMS:

 - Tacx Neo / 2 / 2T (using custom solution ANT+ over Bluetooth)

-- Wahoo Kickr (using custom solution, but support for FTMS is expected to land with firmware update 1st week of Feb 2021)

 ### FE-C over BLE (Tacx)

+This will enable support for the Tacx Neo trainers.
 Currently researching the implementation documents.
 Looks hopeful.

 ### ANT+ FE-C